mx360-s/mungingtools/README.md

 A list of very simple steps in the Text Muging:
  - **ExtraWhite( *string* )**
     - When we make web scraping the text can contain extra-spaces at start and end, new line character and so on.
-This function delete that.
+This function delete that and remove extra first 127 ASCII with [a nice spanishdict work](https://github.com/spanishdict/fold_to_ascii).
  - **WebCleanText( *string* )**
     - When we make web scraping the text can contain extra-spaces in the middle, commas and so on.
 This function delete that.
  - **KeyAndValue( *string*, *symbol string* )**